-In this session the wide player must complete a one-two and overlap to give attackers two ways to score.
-This is a great for wingers to be coached in different ways to attack from the wings
+In this session, the wide player must complete a one-two and overlap to give attackers two ways to score.
+This is a great activity for wingers to be coached to attack from the wings in different ways.

 Use half your normal pitch.
-We’ve used 11 players in the session plus a coach to serve.
+We’ve used 11 players here, plus a coach to serve.
 You need balls, bibs, cones and a goal.

-The session starts with the winger A playing a one-two with his team mate and crossing for the attackers.
-Winger B then receives a ball from the server, passes to winger A and makes an overlapping run to receive a pass and crosses into the box for a new set of attackers.
+The session starts with winger A playing a one-two with their team-mate and crossing for the attackers.
+In the next phase, winger B then receives a ball from the server, passes to winger A and makes an overlapping run to receive a pass and crosses into the box for a new set of attackers.
 Attackers go to the back of the queue each time.
 The next double attack comes from the opposite wing.
-Play for three sets of crosses from both wings then switch players around.
+Play for three sets of crosses from each wing and then switch players around.

 This is a great session for practising wing play and working combinations that can create goals from fast wingers.
 It’s also good practice for technique.